John Sykes: Solo career

 After parting ways with Geffen Records in 1994, Sykes signed with the Japanese branch of Mercury Records and released his first solo album Out of My Tree in August 1995.
 This was followed up by Loveland and 20th Century, which were released in 1997.
 The former had originally been commissioned by Mercury as an extended play of ballads, while the latter served as a companion record to dispel accusations that Sykes had "gone soft".
 All three albums charted in Japan.
 Following the release Nuclear Cowboy in 2000, Sykes attempted to procure a European release for his solo albums through Z Records.
 When this didn't materialise he signed a deal with Burnside Distribution in 2003, which made his solo catalogue available in the US for the first time.
 In 2005, Sykes released the live album Bad Boy Live!.
 According to guitarist Richard Fortus, Sykes also auditioned for Guns N' Roses in 2009.

 During an appearance on That Metal Show in 2011, Sykes revealed he was forming a new band with drummer Mike Portnoy.
 Also attached to the project was bassist Billy Sheehan.
 However, Eddie Trunk confirmed in 2012 that the project, tentatively titled Bad Apple, was no longer moving forward.
 According to Trunk, Sykes was "not on the same timetable" as Portnoy and Sheehan.
 Sykes was later replaced by Richie Kotzen and the group became the Winery Dogs.

 In 2013, Sykes revealed he was working on a new solo album.
 Samples from the record were released in 2014 and Sykes discussed it in a 2017 interview with Young Guitar Magazine.
 In January 2019, it was announced that Sykes had signed a recording contract with Golden Robot Records with the intent of releasing the album that same year.
 However, in November 2019, Sykes announced that he had ended his partnership with Golden Robot Records.
 On 1 January 2021, Sykes released "Dawning of a Brand New Day", his first new song in over 20 years.
 This was followed up by "Out Alive" in July.

+In January 2026, Golden Robot announced plans to release a posthumous EP containing four tracks later that year.
+However, his estate condemned the announcement and said that they had not authorised the release of any material.
+In response, Golden Robot issued a statement, asserting that the release was "fully permitted under John's recording agreement, and reflects the shared intention, held while he was with us, to complete and present this material properly".
+"My Guitar" was released to digital platforms on February 13, 2026, followed by "Believe In Yourself" on 12 June 2026.
+The EP, titled One Way, is scheduled for release on 6 November.
+In September, Sykes's estate reaffirmed their position on the matter, disclosing that the estate had requested Golden Robot provide them with copies of the alleged agreements being relied upon, but that the label had yet to deliver said documents.